 University partners with additional questions should email email@example.com.

-If you have not been selected as a Master's International student with a partnering university by September 30, 2016, you will not be able to participate in the Master’s International program.
+If you did not begin a Master's International program by September, 2016, you will not be able to participate in Master’s International.
 Connect with a recruiter to learn more about becoming a Peace Corps Volunteer.

 Prospective university partners